pbvdh/MusicPlayer/README.md

 - make it look nice in chrome, safari
 - persist current song/queue when refreshed and sensible defaults
 - stylized modal instead of alert/prompt
-- update playlist length when adding song if window is in view.
+- shuffle playlist from within
-- ignore capitalization in song search ordering
+- view what playlists a song belongs to

 Testing
 - API